Skip to content

 • Security: A dividend is linked to a security, often a share in a company.
 However, dividends can also be used to record the interest payment on a bond.
 Use the drop-down to select the security from which the dividend originates.

-• Cash Account: Since the dividend is a cash payment, you need a deposit account to record it.
+• Account: Since the dividend is a cash payment, you need a deposit account to record it.
 Please note that if the currency of the security and deposit account do not match, additional fields are added to the dialog box (Figure 1; right panel).

 • Shares: a dividend is paid per share.
 The number of shares is automatically filled in upon selecting a date.
 You can change the number manually; reselecting another date will reset the number to the actual available at that time.